alexandergolob/alexander-golob/src/pages/projects/immigrant-and-origin-story-mural-project.md

 isFeatured: false
 details: []
 descriptions:
+  - md_content: >-
-  - md_content: "**About the Project**\n\nThe Immigrant and Origin Story Mural Project is a multifaceted mural and creative placemaking project celebrating the tapestry of local immigrant and origin stories in neighborhoods across this country.
-The project centers on a public mural along with a host of related events that activate the space - engaging the community at every step of the process. \n\n_This project aims to address three aspects of a community: 1. beautification of an area with a powerful, stunning artwork that offers a sense of identity; 2. elevation of underrepresented immigrant and origin stories and the strengthening of the entire area’s sense of community; 3. stimulation of economic activity and self-initiated community initiatives._ \n\n**Creative Placemaking\t Immigrant and Origin Stories\t Economic Development**\n\n**_\\*why “and Origin?”_** _to acknowledge the stories of 1. people who found themselves here against their free will and 2. indigenous peoples who have always called this land their home._\n\n__"
+      The Immigrant and Origin Story Mural Project is a multifaceted mural and creative placemaking project celebrating the tapestry of local immigrant and origin stories in neighborhoods across this country.
+The project centers on a public mural along with a host of related events that activate the space - engaging the community at every step of the process.

+      _This project aims to address three aspects of a community: 1. beautification of an area with a powerful, stunning artwork that offers a sense of identity; 2. elevation of underrepresented immigrant and origin stories and the strengthening of the entire area’s sense of community; 3. stimulation of economic activity and self-initiated community initiatives._

+      **Creative Placemaking**

+      **Immigrant and Origin Stories**

+      **Economic Development**

+      _**\*why “and Origin?”**_ _to acknowledge the stories of 1. people who
+      found themselves here against their free will and 2. indigenous peoples who have always called this land their home._

+      __
     startingRow: 2
   - md_content: >-
       **Process:**

-      **Work with community to develop specific concept, space -** identify space, research, community meetings on mural idea and local element input, develop programming
+      * **Work with community to develop specific concept, space -** identify space, research, community meetings on mural idea and local element input, develop programming

-      **Gather stories -** work with community and partners to gather immigrant and origin stories
+      * **Gather stories -** work with community and partners to gather immigrant and origin stories

-      **Create art and engage local orgs, host youth workshops -** create art, ideally in a temporary store-front studio, conduct workshops and artist talks, prepare for unveiling
+      * **Create art and engage local orgs, host youth workshops -** create art, ideally in a temporary store-front studio, conduct workshops and artist talks, prepare for unveiling

-      **Unveil artwork and host large community event -** invite local media, communities, and businesses, celebrate!
+      * **Unveil artwork and host large community event -** invite local media, communities, and businesses, celebrate!

-      **Encourage community-initiated action -** work with community to encourage mural-inspired spin-off events, festivals, and programming.
+      * **Encourage community-initiated action -** work with community to encourage mural-inspired spin-off events, festivals, and programming.
     startingRow: 4
   - md_content: >-